abn-01/alx-pre_course/0x01-git/README.md

-This is my first Readme
+UPDATED README.md This is my first Readme up_to_date How to be up to date in git